Amber-yjc/SQL-Learning/README.md

-"# SQL-Learning"
+<h1>SQL-Learning</h1>
 A simple set of queries on a set of mock hotels created as part of my school's curriculum.
 It displays usage of various SQL commands such as LEFT JOIN, INNER JOIN, NOT EXISTS, NOT IN, MINUS, INTERSECT among others.
+This was created by myself and another school member.